A Tokyo Itinerary: What to Do in Tokyo in 3 Days!

 I lined up early in the morning to get tickets on the day of the tournament (they sell out fast), but I'm told that you can reliably get tickets nowadays online ahead of time.

-To give you some sense of the sort of view you can get, you can take a peak at the photo I took while there just above.
+To give you some sense of the sort of view you can get, you can take a peek at the photo I took while there just above.
 If you're a sports fan, this is really the penultimate.
 It's a day of drinking crisp cold Japanese beers and cheering on sumo wrestlers.
 What more can you want?

 Tsukiji Fish Market